Mosque

 Muslim

-Hari Raya Puasa is celebrated by Muslims throughout the world to mark the end of the month of Ramzan.
-Ramzan or Ramadan is the ninth month of Muslim lunar calendar and the holiest month for Muslims all over the world.
-Muslims also believe that the Quran was also revealed during Ramzan.
+Hari Raya Puasa is celebrated by Muslims around the world to mark the end of the month of Ramzan.
+Ramzan or Ramadhan is the ninth month in the Muslim lunar calendar and the holiest month for Muslims around the world.
+Muslims also believe that the Qur’an was also revealed during Ramadan.

 What should we do on Hari Raya?

-There are many obligations attached to Hari Raya, people around the world follow them wholeheartedly to celebrate the festival with reverence.
-Muslims around the globe visit mosques early morning to pray and visit graves of their family members to celebrate the occasion by paying respect to their deceased elders.
-Streets are decorated with oil lamps all around and the view is always mesmerizing.
+There are many obligations attached to Eid, people all over the world follow it wholeheartedly to celebrate the eid with full respect.
+Muslims around the world visit mosques in the morning to pray and visit the graves of their family members to celebrate the event by paying respects to their deceased parents.
+The streets are decorated with oil lamps all around and the view is always stunning.

-People from Muslim community dress up and visit their family and friends to celebrate the joyous occasion and exude gratitude for the blessings they have in their lives to God.
-As Hari Raya marks the end of the Ramzan (month of fasting), people prepare nice and delicious food to break the fast and enjoy it with their family and friends.
+People from the Muslim community dress up and visit their family and friends to celebrate the joyous occasion and express gratitude for the blessings they have in their lives to God.
+As Hari Raya marks the end of Ramadan (the month of fasting), people prepare delicious and delicious food to break the fast and enjoy it with their family and friends.

-Celebrated for 4 days, Hari Raya Haji marks the sacrifice and the complete faith of prophet Ibrahim in God.
-It all began when God (Allah) tested prophet Ibrahim’s faith by commanding him to sacrifice his own son Ismail, to which Ibrahim obliged and began the sacrifice.
-When God saw that Ibrahim had obediently agreed to his command he quickly replaced Ismail with a sheep and Ismail’s life was spared and Ibrahim passed the test.
-Because of this story of sacrifice, an important and crucial ritual began being observed on this day, the ritual of ‘Korban’ (Sacrifice).
-Believers of Islam give up their sheep, goats and cows to sacrificing ceremony which is performed by a quick slit to the jugular while prayers are recited.
-This ceremony commemorates and reminds the worshippers of the fact that prophet Ibrahim almost willingly sacrificed his own flesh for God.
-After the ceremony, the meat from the sacrificed animal is used to feed the needy and the worshippers.
+Celebrated for 4 days, Hari Raya Haji marks Prophet Ibrahim’s sacrifice and complete faith in God.
+It all started when God (Allah) tested Prophet Ibrahim’s faith by ordering him to sacrifice his own son, Ismail, which Ibrahim then obliged and initiated the sacrifice.
+When God saw that Ibrahim obediently agreed to his command, he immediately replaced Ismail with a sheep and Ismail’s life was saved and Ibrahim passed the test.
+Because of this story of sacrifice, an important and crucial ritual began to be carried out on this day, namely the ‘Korban’ (Sacrifice) ritual.
+Muslims hand over their sheep, goats and cows for the sacrificial ceremony which is carried out by quickly cutting it at the neck while reciting prayers.
+This ceremony commemorates and reminds the congregation of the fact that Prophet Abraham was almost willing to sacrifice his own flesh for God.
+After the ceremony, the meat of the sacrificial animal is used to feed the needy and the congregation.

-Hari Raya haji also marks the end of Hajj, the annual Muslim pilgrimage to Mecca when each year millions of Muslim believers visit the most sacred mosque from around the globe.
-It is a dream to visit the holiest mosque in Islam of many from the Muslim community.
+Hari Raya Haji also marks the end of the Hajj pilgrimage, the annual Muslim pilgrimage to Mecca when each year millions of Muslims visit the holiest mosque around the world.
+Visiting the holiest mosque in Islam is the dream of many in the Muslim community.

-What is the difference between Hari Raya Puasa and Haji?
+What is the difference between Hari Raya Puasa and Hajj?

-While Hari Raya Puasa marks the end of the month of Ramzan and the end of fasting, Hari Raya Haji marks the end of Hajj.
-While Hari Raya Puasa celebrations last up to 30 days and start immediately after Ramzan, Hari Raya Haji celebrations only last for 4 days and occur 70 days after Ramzan.
-After prayers in Hari Raya Puasa, people visit their family and friends to celebrate the occasion.
-In Singapore during Hari Raya Puasa, people wear new traditional dresses like Baju Kurung and Baju Melayu and enjoy traditional Malay festival food.
-On the other hand during Hari Raya Haji, people sacrifice their sheep, goats and cows during the ceremony.
+If Hari Raya Puasa marks the end of the month of Ramzan and the end of fasting, Hari Raya Haji marks the end of the Hajj.
+If the Hari Raya Puasa celebration lasts up to 30 days and starts immediately after Ramadan, then the Hari Raya Haji celebration only lasts for 4 days and occurs 70 days after Ramadhan.
+After praying on Hari Raya Puasa, people visit their families and friends to celebrate the event.
+In Singapore during Hari Raya Puasa, people wear new traditional clothing such as Baju Kurung and Baju Melayu and enjoy traditional Malay festival foods.
+On the other hand, on Hari Raya Haji, people slaughter sheep, goats and cows during the ceremony.

 How do you wish Happy Hari Raya?
-How do you greet Hari Raya Haji?
+How do you greet Hari Raya Hajj?

 Selamat Hari Raya is the traditional Malay way of greeting and wishing during Hari Raya.
 The meaning of Selamat Hari Raya is “Happy Hari Raya” in English.
 It is used by Malay Muslims during the 30 days celebrations of Hari Raya Puasa and also during the 4 days long celebrations of Hari Raya Haji to wish each other.
 Apart from wishing each other verbally what you can do to make your Hari Raya Puasa and Hari Raya Haji more “Selamat” is surprising your loved ones with amazing hampers.